Rio Samba Parade

 Each samba school presents a theme which is portrayed by a team of musicians, samba dancers, and well-decorated floats.
 Months of preparation are put in by the samba schools who mobilize the support of thousands of locals from their communities.
 At the forefront of the preparations is the Carnvalesco or Carnival Director who sets the theme and organizes practically everything required for the parade right from the costume designs, decorations, theme song and much more.

 The samba schools start planning their program next year as soon as this year’s Carnival is over.
-Musicians, architects, fashion designers, and choreographers work throughout the year to present 60 minutes minimum up to 70 minutes maximum of mind-blowing samba mania.
+Musicians, architects, fashion designers, and choreographers work throughout the year to present 70 minutes minimum up to 80 minutes maximum of mind-blowing samba mania.
 Each artist puts forth his or her best effort to ensure their samba school’s show will be the most amazing of all.

 Carnivals top samba schools

 Unlike Rio’s famous street parties, the samba parade is a highly orchestrated event with each individual having a particular role to play according to the school’s theme.
-On Sunday and Monday the 12 top samba schools that include Beija-Flor, Mocidade, Salgueiro, Portela, Unidos da Tijuca, and Mangueira, among others.
+On Sunday, Monday and Tuesday the 12 top samba schools that include Beija-Flor, Mocidade, Salgueiro, Portela, Unidos da Tijuca, and Mangueira, among others.
 The number of points a samba school earns during the Sambadrome competition determines its place in next year’s competition.
 Those with fewer points compete in the lower groups and those with higher points strut their stuff in the elite group.

 Alas or Wings – Ground Level Entertainment